fikayo-sanni/ductape-docs/docs/workbench/products/notifications.md

 Notifications allow your product to send messages to users or systems through multiple communication channels.
 You can configure one or more channels such as **Email**, **SMS**, **Push notifications**, or integrations like **Slack** and **Discord**.

-Once configured, your product can send notifications through the selected channels during workflows and actions.
+Once configured, your product can send notifications through the selected channels during features and actions.

 ---